Azure/AzureDataLake/docs/Release_Notes/2018/2018_Winter/USQL_Release_Notes_2018_Winter.md

 ###### Comment regarding Python, R, and Cognitive Libraries

-In order to get access to the updates to the Python, R and Cognitive libraries, you have to install or refresh the U-SQL Extension libraries through the Azure Data Lake Analytics portal (currently under the Sample Scripts section).
+To access the updates to the Python, R and Cognitive libraries, you have to install or refresh the U-SQL Extension libraries through the Azure Data Lake Analytics portal (currently under the Sample Scripts section).

 ## Azure Data Lake Tools for Visual Studio New Capabilities

-The Azure Data Lake Tools have done a lot of improvements in laying out the information.
+The Azure Data Lake Tools have provided a lot of improvements in laying out the information.
 The following are some of the most important additions and changes that are available in versions 2.3.3000.4 and later.

 #### ADL Tools for VisualStudio provides an improved Analytics Unit modeler to help improve a job's performance and cost